Rays vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have come away with three wins in the nine contests they have been listed as the underdogs in this season.
+- The Rays have gone 49-20 in games they were listed as the moneyline favorite (winning 71% of those games).

-- This season, Tampa Bay has won one of its three games when it's the underdog by at least +110 on the moneyline.
+- When playing as moneyline favorites with odds of -155 or shorter, Tampa Bay has a 35-9 record (winning 79.5% of its games).

-- The Rays have an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.
+- The Rays have an implied moneyline win probability of 60.8% in this game.

-- Tampa Bay's games have gone over the total in 46 of its 81 chances.
+- In the 82 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 47 times (47-31-4).

-- The Rays are 9-6-0 against the spread in their 15 games that had a posted line this season.
+- The Rays have covered 60% of their games this season, going 9-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!